2026 Minnesota elections: Governor

-Incumbent DFL Governor Tim Walz is seeking re-election.
+Incumbent DFL Governor Tim Walz initially ran for re-election but withdrew his candidacy in January in 2026.
 Minnesota does not have gubernatorial term limits.

 Secretary of state

-Incumbent DFL secretary of state Steve Simon is eligible for re-election.
+Incumbent DFL secretary of state Steve Simon is seeking re-election.

 State auditor

 Incumbent DFL State Auditor Julie Blaha is not seeking re-election.

 Attorney general

 Incumbent DFL attorney general Keith Ellison is seeking re-election.

 State legislative elections

 Minnesota Senate

 All 67 seats in the Minnesota Senate will be up for election in 2026.
 The DFL holds a majority of 34 seats, with the Republican Party holding 33.

 Minnesota House of Representatives

 All 134 seats in the Minnesota House of Representatives will be up for election in 2026.
 After the 2024 Minnesota House of Representatives election, the house was tied 67-67 between the Republican Party and the DFL; the 94th Minnesota Legislature began with a one-seat Republican majority due to a single vacancy.